downquark7/resume-builder/README.md

 - OLLAMA_MODEL (default: gpt-oss)
 - LLM_TEMPERATURE (default: 0.2)
 - OLLAMA_NUM_CTX (default: 8192) — increases the model context window used for requests to reduce truncation issues with larger prompts.

-- RENDER_WITH_LLM (default: false) — when true, and if the Ollama client is available, the final HTML composition is delegated to the LLM which may re-order sections and trim lists.
-Otherwise a deterministic Jinja2 template is used.
+These defaults are loaded via `resume_builder.config.settings`.

-These defaults are loaded via `resume_builder.config.settings` (except `RENDER_WITH_LLM`, which is read within the renderer).
+Note: This project currently outputs a YAML resume only; there is no HTML rendering step in the repository.

 ## Data files